trebeljahr/trebeljahr.com/_booknotes/enough.md

 Professionalism declines.

-Professionalism is this: Commitment to clients' interests, as well as societies interests
-2. Special Knowledge
+Professionalism is this: Commitment to clients' interests, as well as society's interests 2.
+Special Knowledge
 3. Specific Skills/Practices
 4. Capacity for Ethical Judgement
 5. Organized Learning from Experience